eyandocumet/eyandocumet.github.io/projects/pyro.md

   <img class="img-fluid" src="../img/pyro/water_gun.jpeg" alt="The FunWee water gun.
 Fun to play with!" style="width: 40%">
 </div>

 As Mechanical Lead, I was responsible for the structural architecture, manufacturability, and subsystem integration of πRo-Bot’s physical platform.
 I designed the custom chassis and turret assembly using *Fusion 360*, implementing a 2.5-degree-of-freedom motion system.
-Finite Element Analysis (FEA) was used to validate mechanical strength, confirm deflection limits, and ensure safe operation under expected loading conditions.
+Hand-calculations were used to confirm deflection limits, and ensure safe operation under expected loading conditions.
+Since our loads were going to be so low compared to our motor's maximum specifications, we opted to not use moer advanced modeling techniques like FEA.
 I specified all hardware and transmission components, including NEMA 17 stepper motors and ASME-standard M3 fasteners (B18.3.4M bolts, B18.2.4.1M nuts, B18.22M washers).
 Design choices were guided by availability, ease of assembly, and tolerance control for 3D-printed PLA parts.
 The three main components I designed were the base, the armature, and the firing assembly.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/platform_drawing.png" alt="Gun platform drawing" style="width: 40%">